Before I Die (short story): Adaptations

-A Nero Wolfe Mystery (A&E Network)
+Nero Wolfe (A&E Network)

 "Before I Die" was adapted for the second season of the A&E TV series A Nero Wolfe Mystery (2001–2002).
 Directed by John L'Ecuyer from a teleplay by Sharon Elizabeth Doyle, "Before I Die" made its debut June 16, 2002, on A&E.

 Timothy Hutton is Archie Goodwin; Maury Chaykin is Nero Wolfe.
 Other members of the cast (in credits order) include Colin Fox (Fritz Brenner), Bill Smitrovich Inspector Cramer, Conrad Dunn (Saul Panzer), Christine Brubaker (Violet Perrit), Seymour Cassel (Dazy Perrit), Lindy Booth (Beulah Page), Joe Pingue (Archie 2), Ken Kramer (L.A.
 Schwartz), Bill MacDonald (Lieutenant Rowcliff), Matthew Edison (Morton Schane), Beau Starr (Thumbs Meeker), Doug Lennox (Fabian), Nicky Guadagni (Fabian's Girl) and Angela Maiorano (Archie 2's Girl).

 In addition to original music by Nero Wolfe composer Michael Small, the soundtrack includes music by Ralph Dollimore (titles) and David Steinberg.

 Broadcast in widescreen when shown outside North America, "Before I Die" is also expanded from 45 minutes to 90 minutes for international broadcast.

-In North America, A Nero Wolfe Mystery is available on Region 1 DVD from A&E Home Video (ISBN 0-7670-8893-X).
+In North America, A Nero Wolfe Mystery was released on Region 1 DVD by A&E Home Video (ISBN 0-7670-8893-X).
 The A&E DVD release presents the 45-minute version of "Before I Die" in 4:3 pan and scan rather than its 16:9 aspect ratio for widescreen viewing.

-The adaptation is faithful to the original save for a light touch added to the ending: Fritz receives a delivery of lamb chops, leaving Fritz and Nero in ecstasy.
-Shortly after the delivery, Beulah phones Archie about having dinner together.
+The adaptation is faithful to the original save for a light touch added to the ending.
+Fritz receives a delivery of lamb chops, leaving Fritz and Nero in ecstasy.
+Shortly after the delivery, Beulah phones Archie about having dinner together, and Archie leaves while Nero and Fritz debate how to cook the meat.